YottaDB/YDBDoc/ProgGuide/utility.rst

 %GI
 ++++

-%GI loads global variable names and their corresponding data values into a GT.M database from a sequential file. %GI uses the global directory to determine which database files to use. %GI may operate concurrently with normal GT.M database access.
+%GI loads global variable names and their corresponding data values into a YottaDB database from a sequential file. %GI uses the global directory to determine which database files to use. %GI may operate concurrently with normal YottaDB database access.
 However, a %GI does not use M LOCKs and may produce application-level integrity problems if run concurrently with many applications.

 In many ways, %GI is similar to MUPIP LOAD.
 The format of the input file (GO or ZWRITE) is automatically detected.
-Like MUPIP LOAD, %GI does not load YottaDB/GT.M trigger definitions.
+Like MUPIP LOAD, %GI does not load YottaDB trigger definitions.
 Unlike MUPIP LOAD, %GI invokes triggers just like any other M code, which may yield results other than those expected or intended.

 ^%GI loads records having up to 1MiB string length.